0xZ0F/Z0FCourse_ReverseEngineering/FAQ.md

 **A:** Yes.
 You can hire me to write insecure software for you ;)

 **Q: EYE FOUN SPEL MISTAK!**
 **A:** DM me or Tweet at me on Twitter [@0xZ0F](https://twitter.com/0xZ0F).
 I make many mistakes, I apologize.
-Spelling amd grammar mistakes can be distracting, so your help is appreciated.
+Spelling and grammar mistakes can be distracting, so your help is appreciated.
 I tend to type pretty quickly so I commonly make mistakes and don't see them.

 **Q: Why are you constantly pushing your Patreon?**
 **A:** It's literally the only way I make money.
 With that said...